matfin/mattfinucane.com/mattfinucane/content/blog/hugo-asset-management.md

 Gulp is a Javascript task runner that processes source files and generates them into something the browser can understand.
 We use it here for the following:

 - Our styles are written in [SASS](http://sass-lang.com/) format.
 Gulp processes these into CSS using the `gulp-sass` plugin.
 - Our scripts are written in Javascript using the ES7 syntax.
-We convert these to the more widely-supported ES5 syntax to maintain compatibility.
+We convert these to the more widely-supported ES5 syntax to maintain compatibility using the [BabelJS](https://babeljs.io) transpiler tool.
 - This site also contains a series of different image files for favicons and SVG icons.
 Gulp takes care of copying these to the correct place during development and build.

 ## Styles using SASS